-But now?
-Sweaters, boots, flannel, hats, and the like are life to me.
-And I still hardly ever get sick—good genes maybe?
 I know it might be too early to mention “sweater weather,” but the sensation of being properly bundled is something I look forward to after a humid/sweltering summer.
-Weird, but true.
-Other things that early Fall gets me excited about: enjoying hot drinks again without the accompanying sweaty face/hot ears feeling, food that can be prepared in an oven without turning your house into a dry sauna, hair that can be tamed without every single measure of frizz avoidance, NOT watering my garden every six hours, life without the haze of allergy-induced sneezing fits, working out with a little extra pep… It’s like a return to full human potential/functionality for me.
+Other things that early Fall gets me excited about: enjoying hot drinks again without the accompanying sweaty feeling, food that can be prepared in an oven without turning your house into a dry sauna, hair that can be tamed without every measure of frizz avoidance, NOT watering my garden every six hours, life without the haze of allergy-induced sneezing fits… It’s like a return to full human functionality for me.

 I’m not usually one to define my enjoyment of something by way of negatives, but the end of summer, especially if it’s a scorcher like we’ve had, starts wearing on me when I have September in my sights.

 I find that vegan savoury breakfasts are generally scrambled non-egg things, like tofu or tempeh, served with typical accompaniments like toast and home fries.
-This recipe is my little attempt at breaking the faux egg mold (even though I’m so down with tofu scram).
-I hope you all give it a try—or that you at least make the sauce ;)
+This recipe is my little attempt at breaking the faux egg mold (even though I’m so down with tofu scramble).
+I hope you all give it a try—or that you at least make the sauce!

 SPICY VEGAN BREAKFAST SKILLET W/ CILANTRO JALAPEÑO SAUCE